modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-4-sect-3.md

 	**N:**  Once the theory of gravitation was formulated and tested there remained the need for connection and integration with other branches of Classical Physics, like Thermodynamics and Electromagnetism.

 	**E:**  Theories of relativity present a fruitful synthesis of concepts and principles explaining mechanical and electromagnetic phenomena, but it still needs to include quantum effects.
-Furthermore, it must be research is required concerning phenomena such as the motion of the perihelion of Mercury, the deflection of light by a gravitational field, and the displacement of spectral lines towards the red, as well as the production and detection of black holes.
+Furthermore, more research is required concerning phenomena such as the motion of the perihelion of Mercury, the deflection of light by a gravitational field, and the displacement of spectral lines towards the red, as well as the production and detection of black holes.

 ***